Forest Management; 2025

 Mature Ponderosa Pines are well equipped to withstand wildfires, with thick plates on their bark.
 On the contrary; younger and smaller trees are not developed enough to be resistant.
 If trees are growing too close together, this can cause an acceleration in an active fire and tree crowding will not allow enough sunlight for optimal growth.

-This installation reflects land preservation and trees as a utility, while honoring rural regions of WA state that do not get much recognition in Seattle.
-Forest Management honors the life that was taken in order to sustain the land and wildlife that remain.
+Forest Management reflects land preservation and trees as a utility, while honoring rural regions of WA state that do not get much recognition in Seattle.
+This installation honors the life that was taken in order to sustain the land and wildlife that remain.

 All images copyright Sarah Cabarteja and James Harnois